 Distichiasis – This is a congenital and rare condition where there is an abnormal growth of lashes from the ducts of the eye’s oil glands.

-Skin allergies – The undercoat of Tibetan mastiff is thick.
+Skin allergies – The undercoat of the Tibetan mastiff is thick.
 Therefore it’s susceptible to external parasites, which can cause allergies.
 It can also cause matted hair that leads to excessive scratching.
 To prevent this from happening, regular grooming is encouraged.

 Due to their huge frame and strong muscle mass, Tibetan Mastiffs require more proteins than most other dog breeds.
 They react very well to paleo and keto diets in which carbs are decreases, and healthy fats and proteins increased.